gernd/rabbitmq-samples/README.md

 # rabbitmq-samples
-Sample code for developing with RabbitMQ

-Use the shell script in the project root to start a rabbitmq instance running in a docker container The rabbitmq management console is then available on localhost:8080
+Sample code for developing with RabbitMQ use `docker-compose up` to start the rabbitmq instance The rabbitmq management console is then available on localhost:8080

 ## Sample Code